xuwenyihust/Visor/README.md

 In real world, log traffic may have huge **peaks**, and these peaks may lead to high latencies in our streaming system.

-So the generator supports suddenly producing huge amounts of logs to try to give the streaming system more pressures.
+So the generator supports suddenly producing huge amounts of logs in a short time to try to give the streaming system more pressures.

 * **Log import rates showd by Spark UI:**